WebDevJasonCameron/LearningWebDev_ANGULAR/ReadMe.md

 # Learning Web Dev : ANGULAR

+## 2022 07 19 | Back to Main Tut

+Learned a lot in Brad's tut.
+I can access a fictional API.
+I can build one page application that swaps data between components.
+However, things I need to learn (off the top of my head) => Accessing JSON data and parsing inside Angular.
+I started a Pokemon app and quickly noted that that is an immediate area of concern.
+Actually, I think I will be doing a couple of other tutorials on building an Pokemon app within this monoRepo.
+First, lets get back to the Main Tut.

 ## 2022 07 17 | Services and Subjects

 Interesting article http://ncjamieson.com/understanding-subjects .
 Should read this after Tut.
 Also, there is a CLI command that auto generates services.
 This command is: